nicolofp/Salmon_code_challenge/main_results.md

 distribution of the weight for the overall population of fish.
 We know for each month the number of fish and the total biomass in a cage.
-We assume that the distribution of the population follows a *Poisson distribution*: we picked this distribution because we need a discrete probability distribution, skewed and non-negative.
+We assume that the distribution of the population follows a *Poisson distribution*: we picked this distribution because we need a probability distribution skewed and non-negative (we could use even other more flexible distributions but we didn’t have enough information on the weights distribution).
 We have to define the *λ* parameter of the distribution according to the data, each month will have a different distribution with a different *λ* parameter.

 Based on the data we have *61* categories of weight and each category is normally distributed with mean and standard deviation given as input.